 2D Vs. 3D

 Most forms of animation can be grouped into either 2D animation or 3D animation.
+Here’s the difference between the two:

 2D animation is built upon well-designed imagery, making it a far-more creative style of animation.
-3D animation has a much heavier focus on mathematics and physics, which is required to create a more realistic-looking product.
+3D animation has a much heavier focus on mathematics and physics, which is required to create a realistic-looking product.

-To keep it simple, here’s a quick comparison of the main differences between 2D animation and 3D animation:
+To keep it simple, here’s a quick comparison of the main differences between 2D and 3D animation:

 2D Animation | 3D Animation |